-Owning silver can be a good idea because it can help protect your savings and your wealth.
+Owning silver can be a great idea because it can protect your savings and your wealth.
 As a hedge against inflation, silver and other precious metals can be reliable assets.

-Even if you don't believe that inflation is on the horizon, there is fairly universal skepticism about the health of fiat currencies, which means that many countries in the world are facing tough and unstable economic times, which often result in conditions that make their paper currency loe substantial value.
+Even if you don't believe that inflation is on the horizon, there is fairly universal skepticism about the health of fiat currencies, which means that many countries in the world are facing tough and unstable economic times, which often result in conditions that make their paper currency become virtually worthless.

 As an insurance policy against the health of the economy, it's definitely worth your while to consider physical silver.

 Silver has been used in coins for buying and selling goods throughout history so it’s a rock-solid medium for making purchases.
-As of May 2019, the silver price is less than 1/80th the price of an ounce of gold, yet it provides a potential hedge against inflation or an economic downturn, just as gold does.
-If you ever need to sell your silver collection, it may well be easier to liquidate than gold would be, so it's an easier asset to work with than other portfolio options.
+At the time of writing , the silver price is approximately 1/80th the price of an ounce of gold, yet it provides the same hedge against inflation or an economic downturn as gold does.
+If you ever need to sell your silver stores, they will be easier to liquidate than gold would be, so it's an easier asset to work with than other portfolio options.

-Another great reason to purchase silver is that it's becoming extremely popular for industrial uses.
+Another great reason to invest in silver is that it's becoming extremely popular for industrial uses.
 More and more companies are incorporating silver into their batteries, electronic devices, medical applications, solar panels, and a wide variety of other uses.
 This creates strong demand for silver.
 Industrial production has now consumed at least half of all silver production globally.
-With increased demand, many believe the price of silver is likely to grow in the future and escalate the value of silver assets.
+With increased demand, the price of silver is likely to grow in the future and escalate the value of your silver assets, whether you have IRA silver, coins, or bullion.

 The first step in buying silver is to decide which form of silver you actually want to purchase, whether that be some form of physical silver, like coins or bars, or even an ETF, though this is not direct ownership, and therefore not strictly comparable.